NBISweden/exac_browser/NBIS-README.txt

-These files should be placed in the directory "exac_data" beneath the "swefreq-browser" directory (the directory which is a clone of the "swefreq-browser" GitHub repository).
+These files should be placed in the directory "exac_data" beneath the "swefreq-browser" directory (the directory which is a clone of the "swefreq-browser" GitHub repository and properly set up to include the needed software).
 The "exac_data" directory, or the files and directories in that directory may also be provided using symbolic links, if that helps organising data files.

 Assuming that the "swefreq-browser" directory has been properly set up with regards to the Python virtual environment (see "README.md"), the